 Down Payment Requirements

 Down payment requirements on mortgages for purchasing a farm can vary by the lender.
 Down payments can be as little as 15% down.
-With the Farmer Mac III program, for example, purchasers can combine a first mortgage and a second mortgage on the property for a total mortgage amount that is 85% of the purchase price of the property.
 Other farm mortgages only finance up to 50% of the purchase price.

 The same loan-to-values apply to a refinance of a farm mortgage.
 Owners who want to refinance are eligible to refinance a mortgage up to 85% of the market value of the farm or 50% of the farm, depending on the program the borrower chooses.